How to sew on buttons

 Wrap the thread around the thread foot from the bottom of the button to the collar stand.

-Wrap it tightly so that it is not too loose.
+Wrap it tightly so it is not too loose.

-And here's the point!
-When you wrap this button foot around, the "discarded thread" that was left at the very beginning is rolled in together and hidden.
+And here’s the point!
+When you wrap the button foot, the “discarded thread” left at the beginning is rolled in together and hidden.

-When the thread is circled, a loop is formed, and the thread is threaded through it.
+When the thread is circled, a loop is formed, and the thread is passed through it.

 Blind stitch on the reverse side, and backstitch 2~3 times.